The Blaschke conjecture and great circle fibrations of spheres: The moving frame

 The infinitesimal action is

 for

-The subgroup of $\PSL{2,\C{}}$ which preserves the unit disk $D$, call it $\Aut(D)$, is the quotient modulo $\pm{1}$ of the group of matrices of the form
+The subgroup of \(\PSL{2,\C{}}\) which preserves the unit disk \(D\), call it \(\Aut{D}\), is the quotient modulo \(\pm{1}\) of the group of matrices of the form

-subject to $|a|^2 - |b|^2=1$.
-The Lie algebra of $\Aut(D)$ consists of the matrices of the form
+subject to \(|a|^2 - |b|^2=1\).
+The Lie algebra of \(\Aut{D}\) consists of the matrices of the form

-where $a \in \R{}, b \in \C{}$.
-The Cayley map identifies the upper half plane with the unit disk, identifying $\Aut(D)$ with $\SL{2,\R{}}$.
-There is a (unique up to conjugation) connected 2-dimensional subgroup of $\SL{2,\R{}}$, which is nilpotent; it consists of the matrices of the form
+where \(a \in \R{}, b \in \C{}\).
+The Cayley map identifies the upper half plane with the unit disk, identifying \(\Aut{D}\) with \(\SL{2,\R{}}\).
+There is a (unique up to conjugation) connected 2-dimensional subgroup of \(\SL{2,\R{}}\); it is nilpotent and consists of the matrices of the form

-with $a,b \in \R{}$ and $a>0.$ The quotient of this group by $\pm{1}$ is the unique connected 2-dimensional subgroup of $\PSL{2,\R{}}$.
-Such a matrix acts on the element $\sqrt{-1}$ in the upper half plane by
+with \(a,b \in \R{}\) and \(a>0.\) The quotient of this group by \(\pm{1}\) is the unique connected 2-dimensional subgroup of \(\PSL{2,\R{}}\).
+Such a matrix acts on the element \(\sqrt{-1}\) in the upper half plane by